markpsmi/ICO/OpenshiftVMware/README.md

 No Authentication is required.
 No HTTPS needs to be enabled.

-If you have a different proxy host then you will need to changes the workflow tasks.
-See screen shots.
+If you have a different proxy host then you will need to change the workflow tasks.
+See screen shots for Tasks to change.

 ![This is an image](images/CreateClusterTaskInputBody.png)
 ![This is an image](images/CreateClusterProxySettings.png)